-The switch contains 24 RJ-45 ports that operate at 10 Mbps or 100 Mbps, half or full duplex, or at 1000 Mbps, full duplex.
-Because all ports on the switch support automatic MDI/MDI-X operation, you can use straight- through cables for all network connections to PCs or servers, or to other switches or hubs.
+The SMC8126L2 contains 26 RJ-45 ports that operate at 10 Mbps or 100 Mbps, half or full duplex, or at 1000 Mbps, full duplex.
+Because all ports on this switch support automatic MDI/MDI-X operation, you can use straight-through cables for all network connections to PCs or servers, or to other switches or hubs.
 (See "1000BASE-T Pin Assignments" on page B-3.)

-Each of these ports support auto-negotiation, so the optimum transmission mode (half or full duplex), and data rate (10, 100, or 1000 Mbps) can be selected automatically[†].
+Each of these ports support auto-negotiation, so the optimum transmission mode (half or full duplex), and data rate (10, 100, or 1000 Mbps) can be selected automatically.
+If a device connected to one of these ports does not support auto-negotiation, the communication mode of that port can be configured manually.